Lawn Addicts News

 Newly hatched African Black Beetle (Heteronychus arator) larvae are about 5 mm long with six legs, white bodies and pale brown heads.
 Fully grown larvae are 25 to 30 mm in length with a creamy-white body and light-brown head.
 The rear end has a dark grey tinge.
 When resting the grubs curl into a C-shape. …

+Gaeumannomyces graminis var. avenae Take all Patch is part of the ERI group of fungi.
+Mainly found on newer Bentgrass greens.
 Initially small, light-brown dead patches appear on turf resembling Fusarium.
-Once Take-all Patch is established, the patches continue to grow throughout the year, causing turf to appear a bronze to red colour and fade out to brown.
-In cooler times of the year the patches can be grey.
-Patches may grow to 15 cm per …
+Once Take all Patch is established, the patches continue to grow throughout the year, causing the turf to appear a bronze to red colour …

 Slime Mould affects all turfgrass species and can take on various appearances from a dusty spore to yellow spheres like caviar.
 It can smother grass blades, turning them grey, pink, purple, white or yellow.
 The affected turf forms patches up to 60 cm in diameter and it grows outwards, yet there is no immediate damage …

-The first symptoms of Spring Dead Spot can appear in lower soil temperatures when growth is slow to dormant, depending on the season as early as late Autumn as we have seen recently.
-Traditionally it was found often in late winter and spring, when turf resumes its growth and will present circular, bleached dead patches. …
+Ophiosphorella (formally Leptosphaeria) herpotricha, O. korrae, and O. narmari.
+Spring Dead Spot (SDS) is part of the ERI Family of diseases.
+Symptoms can appear in lower soil temperatures when growth is slow to dormant, depending on the season, as early as late Autumn.
+Traditionally it was found often in late winter and spring, when turf resumes its …

-Rusts are fungal diseases that involve many different strains and affect a wide variety of plants, including grasses.
-Most warm and cool season turfgrass species are susceptible to Rust diseases, the turf health is irrelevant as it will also attack a healthy plant.
-Orange spores appear underneath the leaves, making Rust easy to identify.
-The …
+Puccinnia & Uromyces species Rusts are fungal diseases that involve many different strains and affect a wide variety of plants, including grasses.
+Most warm and cool season turfgrass species are susceptible to rust diseases; the turf health is irrelevant as it will also attack a healthy plant.
+Orange spores appear underneath the leaves, making Rust …

+Pythium spp.
 Pythium blight first appears as small, irregularly shaped spots ranging from 12 mm to 100 mm in diameter.
 Leaves appear water-soaked in appearance at first, then shrivelled.
 Diseased patches fade to a light-brown or grey colour.
 Groups of spots frequently join together.
-At times, the shape of the affected areas may resemble elongated streaks.
-Both …
+At times, the shape of the affected areas may resemble elongated …

-Message Lawn Addicts for further advice on other fungicides and lawn care products, available online.
-Black or White Helminthosporium (Helmo) is a common black or white leaf spot disease which is actually caused by Drechslera, Curvulari, Bipolaris and Exserohilum species of fungi.
-The disease cycle is generally short, as it requires extended periods of leaf wetness …
+Bipolaris spp.
+Drechslera spp. and Exserohilum spp.
+Black or White Helminthosporium (Helmo) is a common black or white leaf spot disease which is actually caused by 3 different species of fungi (listed above).
+The disease cycle is generally short, but can cause some unsightly damage very quickly.
+‘Helmo’ is caused by a common and serious group of diseases, attacking …

-Fusarsium Patch is found in warm season and cool season grasses like wintergrass, bent grass, fescue, ryegrass, Kentucky Bluegrass and low mown Kikuyu in cooler climates.
+Microdochium (formally Fusarium) Patch is found in warm season and cool season grasses like wintergrass, bent grass, fescue, ryegrass, Kentucky Bluegrass and low mown Kikuyu in cooler climates.
 Initially round patches appear as small, water-soaked spots less than 5 cm in diameter.
-They then change in colour from orange-brown to dark brown and finally to a light grey. …
+They then change in colour from orange brown to dark brown and finally …

 Also referred to as Couchgrass Decline, turf grass symptoms of ERI disease start by thinning out of the surface and can include straw-coloured patches that range in size from 30 cm to 1 metre in diameter.
 Ectotrophic root-infecting fungi (ERI fungi) are a factor in causing patchiness and poor root health in couch grass.
 The term …